devparand/SibLearn/README.md

 ## ⚖️ Trade-offs

 - Used in-memory SwiftData for testing; real persistence requires iOS 18+
-- TCA adds complexity but ensures scalable state handling and testability
+- This Clean Architecture and TCA adds complexity but ensures scalable state handling and testability